mcandre/booty/README.md

 # ABOUT

 Tasks are implemented using modern JavaScript code.
+We can use a directory like `tasks/` to house task definitions.

 ## tasks/groceries

+Here, a `groceries` task

 ```js
 #!/usr/bin/env node